Honda VF and VFR

-The Honda VF and VFR series is a range of motorcycles first introduced in 1982 by Honda featuring V4 engines (hence the "VF" prefix).
+The VF and VFR series is a range of motorcycles first introduced in 1982 by Honda featuring V4 engines (hence the "VF" prefix).

 History

 In 1969 Honda revealed the CB750 superbike, establishing the template for the Universal Japanese Motorcycle with a range of transverse inline-fours.
 Relishing technological innovation, Honda unexpectedly moved on to adopt the V4 ("VF") configuration.
 However, some of the early VF models suffered mechanical problems, mainly as a result of poor quality camshafts (the "chocolate cams").
 Honda, alarmed that they were losing their hard-won reputation for reliability, moved to introduce the VFR750 motorcycles featuring gear-driven over head cams and a very high build quality.
 The first three or four iterations of VFR motorcycles re-established Honda's reputation for quality, and the motorcycles received almost universal praise from journalists and riders alike.

 The VFR was originally a 750 cc, but became an 800 cc in due course.
 New models featured technological innovation, such as a single-sided swingarm, linked braking, ABS, and VTEC.
 The VFR1200 became the first motorcycle to feature a dual-clutch transmission.
 Not all of these innovations proved popular with riders, who often preferred the simple robustness of the earlier models.

 Honda also developed a limited edition VFR, the Honda RC30, as a homologation racing platform.
 This motorcycle achieved some racing success, but the introduction of very light inline-four motorcycles by competing firms led Honda to downgrade its racing plans.

 Honda's VF model lineup had engine capacities ranging from 400 cc to 1,000 cc.
 Another Honda, the shaft-driven ST1100 also featured a V4 engine, but this touring motorcycle does not form part of the VF series.